[no picture yet]

 On the Campaign

-He was wounded by gunshot that entered his chest and exited through his right shoulder in action at Antietam on 17 September 1862.
+He was wounded by gunshot that entered his chest, "carried away the inner half of the head of his humerus," and exited through his right shoulder in action at Antietam on 17 September 1862.

 The rest of the War

-He was treated at the City Hotel hospital in Fredrick, MD, where 3" of his humerus (upper arm bone) was removed.
+He was treated at the City Hotel hospital in Fredrick, MD, where 3" of his humerus (upper arm bone) was removed on 4 October by Acting Assistant Surgeon J.H.
+[James Henry] Peabody.
 He was discharged for wounds there on 17 December 1862.

 After the War

-He lived in Iowa for about ten years, then moved to Nelson, Nebraska in 1873.
-He was a teacher, farmer, and justice of the peace there.
-He was elected County Judge in 1905 and served two terms.
+He lived in Iowa for about ten years, then moved to Nelson, Nebraska in 1873, where he lived and worked the ret of his life.
+In September 1873 a pension examiner noted that his "use of [the shoulder] joint entirely lost" and he had "no ability to raise arm."
+He was a teacher, farmer, and justice of the peace in Nelson and was elected County Judge in 1905 and served two terms.
 He was active in his local Grand Army of the Republic Post (#15, George H. Thomas), and was Post Commander.
 He died after a fall down his basement stairs at age 84.

 References & notes